manolosavi/xFonts/xFonts/Help.md

 This is the first instance where you need to trust $(PRODUCT_NAME).
 You should only tap _Allow_ if you have confidence in both the contents and source of the configuration profile.

 To establish this trust, the source code of this app is [available for review](https://github.com/manolosavi/xFonts). $(PRODUCT_NAME) is also being distributed by a company that has been treating customers with respect for [over 20 years](https://iconfactory.com/20years).
 The [Iconfactory](https://iconfactory.com) contributed their expertise to the xFonts open source project because they couldn’t trust any app whose inner workings weren’t completely transparent.
-If that's not enough, you can even build and run the app using Xcode.
+If that doesn't give you enough peace of mind, you can build and run the app using Xcode.

 If you do decide to tap _Allow_ you’ll see a dialog that tells you to review the profile in _Settings_ and no other information.
 Tap _Close_ and you’re ready for the next phase of installation.

-**_Update Settings_**
+**_Update Your Settings_**

 Open the _Settings_ app and you’ll see _Profile Downloaded_ button above the Airplane Mode switch.
 (If not, navigate to _General_ > _Profiles_ > _Downloaded Profile_ > _$(PRODUCT_NAME) Installation_.)
 After tapping the button, the first thing you’ll see is “Not Signed” highlighted in red.